Julian Nott (balloonist): Career

 As Senior Balloon Consultant, Nott helped Alan Eustace break the world's highest parachute jump record from an altitude of 135890 ft on 24 October 2014.

 In 2017, Nott set a world record for the highest tandem skydiving jump, from 31916 ft.

-As an adjunct professor at Cal Tech and the University of California, Nott lectured on entrepreneurship for scientist, engineers, and mathematicians.
+As an adjunct professor at Caltech and the University of California, Nott lectured on entrepreneurship for scientist, engineers, and mathematicians.
 His senior memberships include: American Institute of Aeronautics and Astronautics, Royal Institute of Navigation, Royal Geographical Society, and an Explorers Club Fellow.
 Nott was also a member of the Society of Experimental Test Pilots.

+Personal life

 In March 2019, following the successful test flight of an experimental pressurized high-altitude balloon over Warner Springs, California, and after a successful landing, his gondola became loose and fell down a slope with Nott inside.
-At the hospital, he died from the serious injuries of this accident.
+He was taken to Palomar Medical Center Escondido, where he died from the serious injuries of this accident.
 Nott is buried at the Compton Village Cemetery in Compton, Guildford Borough, Surrey, England.